FPT-EXE201-Denticare/denticare-info/README.md

 ### Special Thanks

-We would like to extend our thanks to the ModelLance team for their support in the project.
+We would like to extend our thanks to the Modelance team for their support in the project.
 A special thanks goes to Dang Kim Minh Tien, the team leader, whose guidance and advice is dedicated.
 Your commitment and hard work are deeply appreciated.

 ---